 Yes, transportation needs are individually determined by the Individualized Education Programs (IEP) Team.

 Where are Federal Way’s self-contained D/HH programs located?

-In the fall of 2006 the district established a full-time, self-contained, hearing-impaired elementary school program at Lakeland Elementary School, 35827 32nd Ave South, Auburn, WA.
+In the fall of 2006 the district established a full-time, self-contained, deaf & hard of hearing elementary school program at Lakeland Elementary School, 35827 32nd Ave South, Auburn, WA.
 A middle school program opened at Illahee Middle School, 36001 1st Ave S., Federal Way, in the fall of 2007.

 A high school program opened at Todd Beamer School, 35999 16th Ave S, Federal Way, in the fall of 2009.